 • OS Type

-Machine Type – When do you deal with traditional infrastructure, you will assess the power of each server based on its CPU, RAM and storage capacity Later on, the same server can be upgraded to support better CPU, additional memory and storage.
-On GCE, machine type influences the power of an instance.
+When do you deal with traditional infrastructure, you will assess the power of each server based on its CPU, RAM and storage capacity, later on, the same server can be upgraded to support better CPU, additional memory and storage.
+On GCE, the machine type influences the power of an instance.
 Machine types determine the physical specifications of the instances running in GCE, such as the amount of memory, virtual cores, and disk storage limits an instance will have.
 Currently, GCE supports a variety of machine types:

 - Standard machine types